Witness the 2nd Annual

 “No Experience Necessary” – Bill Richards

-The Kitsap Rowing Association is a competitive and recreational rowing club for masters (21 years and older), based in Poulsbo, Washington on beautiful Liberty Bay.
-KRA has both women’s & men’s crews, with practices for various crews on weekday mornings, early evenings, and weekends.
+The Kitsap Rowing Association is a recreational & competitive rowing club for masters (21 years and older), based in Poulsbo, Washington on beautiful Liberty Bay.
+KRA has women’s, men’s & mixed crews with practices for various crews on weekday mornings, early evenings, and weekends.
 Members range from experienced rowers to novices.
 We also offer Learn To Row classes.

 An active board and members, with a volunteer coaching staff, all work to keep rowing an affordable & fun experience.

 No matter what your rowing experience or interest, we have a place for you!

 … to support rowing in the greater Kitsap area by providing access to equipment, together with coaching, and to sponsor both recreational and competitive rowing programs.